-March 2018 marked 100 years since Emilene Pankhurst and her Suffragettes in the UK won the right for women, albeit only those over the age of 30, to vote.
-2018, a century later and gender inequality, discrimination and harassment are still major issues, especially in the working environment.
+It is 100 years since Emilene Pankhurst and her Suffragettes in the UK won the right for women, albeit only those over the age of 30, to vote.
+A century later and gender inequality, discrimination and harassment are still major issues, especially in the working environment.
 From my pragmatic point of view, how can ‘we’ as a global community, as individual nations, as businesses of all sizes, consider ourselves innovators, thought-leaders and progressives when many are still ignoring the basic rights of a great percentage of the population?

 The #metoo and #timesup movements are sweeping the globe with the recently formed NOW Australia also joining the action and signalling a new surge of feminism and renewed focus on gender inequality across many areas of life but especially in the workplace.